UnreaLSnake/xnode-web/README.md

 # X-Node Web Starter Kit

 Is a boilerplate to quickly start developing an responsive, mobile-first websites.
-Built on the Nunjucks and Sass preprocessor with SCSS syntax, using a fully modular structure with BEM-style naming.
+Built on the Vituum with Nunjucks and Sass preprocessor with SCSS syntax, using a fully modular structure with BEM-style naming.

+---

 ## #1.
 Installing